-Executive Level Multiple of Salary Requirement
+Executive Level Stock Value as a Multiple of Salary

-CEO 5x Salary
+Chief Executive Officer 5x Salary

 Section 16 Officers 2x Salary

 Other Corporate Officers 1x Salary

 Board of Directors 4x Annual Cash Retainer

-For purposes of meeting this policy, ownership includes:
+For purposes of meeting these guidelines provided in the Stock Ownership Policy, stock ownership includes:

-- Actual stock owned; - Vested in-the-money stock options net of an assumed 40% tax rate; - Vested Restricted Stock; - Outside purchases or holdings of Company stock; and - Shares beneficially owned by the family members of the Covered Executive.
+- Actual stock owned; - Vested in-the-money stock options, net of an assumed 40% tax rate; - · Unvested restricted stock units; - Outside purchases or holdings of stock; and - Stock beneficially owned by the family members of the officer or director.

-Executives covered by the policy are encouraged to hold 50% of the shares unrealized from vesting or exercise of shares or stock options on a post-tax, net share basis until guidelines are met.
-In addition to the Multiple of Salary Requirement guideline, other guidelines regarding the length of time an executive has to attain the Multiple of Salary Requirement guideline along with the respective holding requirements are established within the policy.
+Officers, including NEOs, covered by the policy are encouraged to hold 50% of the shares realized from vesting or exercise of shares or stock options on a post-tax, net share basis until the guidelines provided in the Stock Ownership Policy are met.
+In addition to the multiple of salary guideline, other guidelines regarding the length of time an executive has to attain the multiple of salary guideline along with the respective stock holding are established within the policy.

 The Compensation Committee assesses progress toward meeting ownership expectations on an annual basis, measured on the last day of the fiscal year.
-Management communicates with the Compensation Committee the executive's progress toward increasing his or her ownership position.
-As of January 29, 2022, each executive had either met the requirements, or was deemed by the Committee to be on a satisfactory path to meet the requirements of the policy.
+Management communicates with the Compensation Committee each NEO's progress toward meeting his or her stock ownership expectations.
+As of January 28, 2023, each NEO had either met the guidelines provided in the Stock Ownership Policy or was deemed by the Compensation Committee to be on a satisfactory path to meet the guidelines provided in the Stock Ownership Policy.